melkamu372/StegHub-DevOps-Cloud-Engineering/Projects-25-deploying-and-packaging-applications-into-kubernetes/deploying-and-packaging-applications-into-kubernetes.md

+### Deploying and Packaging Applications in to kubernetes 101

-# DEPLOYING AND PACKAGING APPLICATIONS INTO KUBERNETES WITH HELM
+_DEPLOYING AND PACKAGING APPLICATIONS INTO KUBERNETES WITH HELM_

 In the previous project, you started experiencing helm as a tool used to deploy an application into Kubernetes.
 You probably also tried installing more tools apart from Jenkins.